Sergeant James Firth V.C. (1874 - 1921)

 Apart from this, there is very little information on James available.
 He joined the regiment in July 1889.
 In 1900, after the injuries he sustained in the war, James was discharged as medically unfit from the services.
 He applied for service again in 1914 at the outbreak of World War One, but he was turned down on medical grounds.
 After a long period of disability he died of tuberculosis in May 1921.

-His last will and testament gave the following information
+James's Last Will and Testament gave the following information

 WILLS AND BEQUESTS 1921.